Key Takeaways

 What types of care and services are provided in these facilities?

-When it comes to senior care options, how does one evaluate the right type of facility for a loved one?
+How can families evaluate the right type of facility for a loved one?

 Understanding the Choices: Assisted Living vs. Long-Term Care